-While this old coaching inn has bags of history and charm, it also features good ol’ fashioned British wit and eccentricity thanks to Emma Holman-West’s inspired interior design – she’s also the owner of the grand Alscot Estate, where the hotel is situated, which has almost 4,000 acres of stunning Warwickshire countryside.
+While this old coaching inn has bags of history and charm, it also features good ol’-fashioned British wit and eccentricity thanks to Emma Holman-West’s inspired interior design – she’s also the owner of the grand Alscot Estate, where the hotel is situated, which has almost 1,619ha (4,000 acres) of spectacular Warwickshire countryside.

-From the gentlemen’s club-style bar, complete with brown leather armchairs and roaring fires, to the nine stunning bedrooms, each element of The Bell is carefully considered, with charming whimsical details such as the large gold coronet that sits above the regency style-bed in ‘Eaton Hall’, to the bold colour palettes and statement finishes of the ‘Covent Garden’ room.
+From the gentlemen’s club-style bar, complete with brown leather armchairs and roaring fires, to the eight stunning bedrooms, each element of The Bell is carefully considered, with charming details, bold colour palettes and statement finishes.

 In summer, the terrace is the perfect spot to enjoy a local ale from the estate itself and soak up the views of the sprawling riverside meadow and Stour Valley beyond.
-The dining experience won’t disappoint either, with the pub winning an AA Rosette Award for Culinary Excellence – expect everything from classics like ‘Barry the Butcher’s’ 30-day-aged 8oz sirloin steak’ to the more exotic, such as BBQ pulled jackfruit.
+The dining experience won’t disappoint either, with the pub winning an AA Rosette Award for Culinary Excellence – expect everything from classics such as steak burger with grilled bacon and cheddar to the more exotic, such as beetroot and mint falafel.

 Even if you book one of the more modest rooms, you can still treat yourself in the quite frankly spectacular spa created by award-winning London Spa designers Sparcstudio and Howard Spa Consulting.
-Spend an entire day indulging yourself with the ‘Top to Toe’ package, which is as good as it sounds.
-After a day of total relaxation, prepare to enjoy a gastronomic experience in either the Garden Room restaurant – a great spot for summer dining with its floor-to-ceiling windows looking out towards the garden – or the more casual Potting Shed, both offering local farmed and foraged fare to tempt the taste buds.
+Spend an entire day indulging yourself with the top-to-toe treatments; then after a day of total relaxation, prepare to enjoy a gastronomic experience in either the Garden Room restaurant – a great spot for summer dining with its floor-to-ceiling windows looking out towards the garden – or the more casual Potting Shed, both offering locally farmed and foraged fare to tempt the taste buds.

 For ideas on places to visit during your stay, visit Shakespeare’s England.